 To put a finished product on a customers domain it can take a team of scientists, skilful technicians, packaging experts, artwork designers and quality experts.
 All these expertise has to come from both internal and external to organisation.

 Teams are sparsely distributed, more so if you have many contract researchers and suppliers to work with.
+A robust PLM implementation bridges these gaps by providing real-time visibility and collaboration.

 Fragmented and incomplete product knowledge, especially with contracted research, supplier materials, production equipment, can hinder progress.